aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

       the :envvar:`AIOSMTPD_CONTROLLER_TIMEOUT` environment variable (converted to float), or the :attr:`ready_timeout` parameter.

+      If this timeout is breached, a :class:`TimeoutError` exception will be raised.

    .. attribute:: server

-      This is the server instance returned by :meth:`asyncio.loop.create_server` after the server has started.
+      This is the server instance returned by :meth:`_create_server` after the server has started.

    .. py:attribute:: smtpd
       :type: aiosmtpd.smtp.SMTP